Skip to content

 DbSessionDependencyKey is the public type alias for LitestarAuthConfig.db_session_dependency_key.
 It is an Annotated[str, ...] contract: values must be valid non-keyword Python identifiers because Litestar matches dependency keys to callable parameter names.
 The default is "db_session".

 RoleCapableUserProtocol is the dedicated public typing surface for user objects that expose normalized flat roles membership.
+Role and permission guards use this shape before checking authorization grants.
 Use that protocol directly instead of treating an arbitrary roles attribute as sufficient.

 That protocol describes the library boundary rather than a storage implementation detail.
-Bundled SQLAlchemy models now persist roles through relational role / user_role tables, but managers, schemas, and guards still exchange one normalized flat roles collection.
-This remains flat role membership, not a full RBAC permission model.
+Bundled SQLAlchemy models store role membership in relational role / user_role tables; managers, schemas, and guards still exchange one normalized flat roles collection.

 Which protocol should my user model implement?